 For More Information

 - Visiting Canada - Information about how to apply for a visitor's visa, how you can extend your stay, and answers to frequently asked questions.
 From Immigration, Refugees and Citizenship Canada (IRCC).

 - Visitors to Canada - Information that visitors to Canada need to know before they travel.
 From the Canada Border Services Agency (CBSA).

 - Come to Canada - A tool that can help you figure out what your options are if you want to come to Canada as an immigrant, student, worker or visitor.
 From Immigration, Refugees and Citizenship Canada (IRCC).

-- CIC Help Centre - A tool that helps answer frequently asked questions on immigration matters.
+- IRCC Help Centre - A tool that helps answer frequently asked questions on immigration matters.
 It offers several ways of searching through the information available, including search by keyword.
 From Immigration, Refugees and Citizenship Canada (IRCC).